cme212/course/notes/lecture-07/inheritance.md

 ## Public, Protected or Private

 Each member of a class has an access specifier that dictates the who can access it. you have seen 2 up to now `private` and `public`.
 When dealing with derived classes there is a third specifier `protected`.
-When a variable is `protected` it can be accessed other members *and by the derived classes* but anyone outside the derived class or the base class do not.
+When a variable is `protected` it can be accessed other members of the same class *and by the derived classes*, but anyone outside the derived class or the base class cannot access protected attributes.

 ```c++
 class Base